FLB(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT CONDUCT

 - Theft, sabotage, destruction, distribution, or other use of the intellectual property of the College District or third parties without permission.

 Failure to comply with directives given by College District personnel, and failure to provide identification when requested to do so by College District personnel shall be prohibited.

 Smoke- and Tobacco-Free Environment

 Possession, use, distribution, and/or sale of tobacco, smoke, and nicotine vapor products and devices, including but not limited to: cigarettes, cigars, pipes, water pipes, hookahs, electronic cigarettes, smokeless tobacco, snuff, chewing tobacco, or any other inhalant products or devices, by any person on all premises owned, rented, leased, or supervised by the College District, including all College District facilities, buildings, and grounds shall be prohibited.
 This prohibition applies to all College District vehicles and to personal vehicles while on College District premises.
+[See FLBD]